zylyehuo/zylyehuo/README.md

 ---

-🌱 I am a Student at the Faculty of Robot Science and Engineering, Northeastern University (NEU), supervised by Prof. [Zheng Fang](http://faculty.neu.edu.cn/fangzheng/zh_CN/index/55328/list/index.htm)
+🌱 I am a master at the Faculty of Robot Science and Engineering, Northeastern University (NEU), supervised by Prof. [Zheng Fang](http://faculty.neu.edu.cn/fangzheng/zh_CN/index/55328/list/index.htm)
 🤔 Focus on Robot and Deep Learning.
 Still exploring...
-😄 Like robots and programming
+😄 Like drone and programming
 ✨ I’m currently learning everything

 **:) Hope do real, not just paper!**
-**Looking forward to communicating with everyone!**
+**:) Looking forward to communicating with everyone!**
 (My WeChat: zylyehuo, My Email: zyl_0606@163.com)

 **My subject:**